Cricket Terms &

 Innings

-The period in which a team bats; can also refer to an individual batsman's turn at batting.
+The period in which a team bats; can also refer to an individual batsman's turn.

 Inside Out